ClintJensen/CovNet_Human_Drawings/code/README.md

-# Analysis and assembly scripts for CovNet and NEXT Draw-a-Person (DAP) Cube, and Cylinder (CYL)
+# Analysis and assembly scripts for ConvNet and NEXT Draw-a-Person (DAP) Cube, and Cylinder (CYL)

 Directory containing scripts to predict aspects of human participants (e.g., age-group and age-years) from NEXT embeddings and VGG19 feature vectors